 The card has a $95 annual fee but doesn’t charge foreign transaction fees.

-The Capital One Venture offers a flat 2 miles per dollar on every purchase you make, plus 10 miles per dollar on hotels booked and paid at hotels.com/venture through January 2020.
-The card also offers 50,000 bonus miles after you spend $3,000 in the first three months — that’s worth $500 in travel booked through Capital One or as a statement credit on travel booked with a third party.
+The Capital One Venture offers a flat 2 miles per dollar on every purchase you make.
+The card also offers 60,000 bonus miles after you spend $3,000 in the first three months — that’s worth $600 in travel booked through Capital One or as a statement credit on travel booked with a third party.

 The card also offers an application fee credit for TSA PreCheck or Global Entry, which provide expedited airport security and customs screening.

-The card has a $95 annual fee, but it’s waived the first year, giving you time to test-drive the card and find out if it’s right for you.
+The card has a $95 annual fee.
 It also doesn’t charge foreign transaction fees.

 Wells Fargo Propel American Express® card

 The Wells Fargo Propel American Express Card is a good choice if you’re looking to get your feet wet, but you’re not yet sure you want to go all-in with an annual fee card.

 The card offers 30,000 bonus points after you spend $3,000 in the first three months.
 Those points are worth $300 in travel, cash back gift cards and more.
 While most purchases will net you just 1 point per dollar, the card also offers 3 points per dollar on:

 - Eating out and ordering in

 The card also offers an introductory bonus offer!
 The card charges no annual fee and also doesn’t have a foreign transaction fee.